NAIC INTERNATIONAL INSURERS DEPARTMENT (IID) PLAN OF OPERATION

 - Gross reserve leverage;

-- Dividend history; and,
+- Dividend and/or upstream funding history; and

-- Other relevant factors
+- Other relevant factors deemed relevant to the review.

 Lloyd’s Notation

 In lieu of individual shareholders’ equity, Lloyd’s syndicates are required to report a U.S. trust fund of not less than $100.0 million available for the benefit of all Lloyd’s U.S. surplus lines policyholders.
+In addition, a review of the funds at Lloyd’s (member assets) is considered.

 B. U.S. Trust Fund